CudaText-addons/cuda_fmt/readme/readme.txt

 Framework to use code formatters in CudaText.
 Formatters are Python functions which change entire file text or only selected text.
 Formatters are distributed as separate 2nd-level plugins, which are called via this framework.
 This approach is like CudaLint and its linters.

-All existing plugins like "JS Format", "Python ReIndent", "SQL Format", "CSS Minifier" will be converted to formatters form.

 Commands in Plugins menu
 ------------------------